 What is Orientation?

 Orientation is registration for all new degree-seeking students at Southern Miss.
 You will meet with an academic advisor to create your class schedule in addition to learning other essential information about becoming a student at Southern Miss.

 Is Orientation mandatory?

 Yes.
 Orientation is mandatory for all new degree-seeking students at Southern Miss.
 You must attend an Orientation session in order to register for classes.
 If you can't attend Orientation due to an extenuating circumstance, please contact the Office of Orientation and Transition Programs at email@example.com.

 Freshman Orientation on the Hattiesburg campus is a two-day (overnight) event.
 Students and families should plan to check-in for Freshman Orientation between 8:30-9:30 a.m. on Day One and will stay on campus through mid-afternoon on Day Two.
 Transfer Orientation and Transfer Summer Orientation are one-day events, and students should plan to check-in between 9-10 a.m. and to be on campus for approximately 4-5 hours after check-in.

 Will I meet with an academic adviser during Orientation?

-Due to the large group of students participating in each Orientation event, the primary focus during orientation is to create your class schedule for the upcoming semester.
+Yes!
 You may be advised as a part of a group or one-on-one; experiences vary by department.
 However, please be reassured that as you continue here at Southern Miss, you will have many opportunities to receive individual attention from faculty in your academic department and obtain advice and guidance on your academics and career plans.

 What if I haven’t been admitted yet to Southern Miss?
 Can I still attend Orientation?